 by Deb Boden

-My husband, Pete, has been at Finca Futuro Verde since March 2016.
-I'm pleased with the care he receives from medical Dr. Dirk Maes, a Belgian expat.
+My husband, Pete, was being cared for at Finca Futuro Verde since March 2016 until his passing in December 2018.
+I'm pleased with the care he received from medical Dr. Dirk Maes, a Belgian expat.
 Dirk has one other client and space for 2-3 more at his comfortable home and farm.
 Email email@example.com.
 I can provide details for those interested.
 Deb Boden, email firstname.lastname@example.org.

 I would like to offer my services to care for patients or older adults.